AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 ### Data Fields

-The Resource chart requires setting resources.
-Use the following data fields:
+The Resource chart requires setting resources by using the following data fields:

 * `name` to set names
 * `id` to set unique identifiers